Migration to Flutter Guide

 1. Project complexity and feature requirements

-The complexity of your app and its required features will heavily influence your choice of technology.
+The complexity of your app and its required features should be the starting point of your decision.

 To understand the particular needs of your project, it would be highly beneficial to partake in a project scoping workshop.